Postgres instance manager

 CloudNativePG does not rely on an external tool for failover management.
 It simply relies on the Kubernetes API server and a native key component called: the Postgres instance manager.

-The instance manager takes care of the entire lifecycle of the PostgreSQL leading process (also known as postmaster).
+The instance manager takes care of the entire lifecycle of the PostgreSQL server process (also known as postmaster).

 When you create a new cluster, the operator makes a Pod per instance.
 The field .spec.instances specifies how many instances to create.